 In short, the decision to become a consultant was a good one.

 With close to a decade of experience under my belt, now seems like a good time to reflect on the what brought us success and, where possible, provide a smoother, shorter path for anyone who wants to start a consulting business.
-In this post, I cover what I feel are the five most fundamental elements of the pre-launch and launch stage.
+In this post, I cover what I feel are the five most fundamental steps of the pre-launch and launch stage.
 I will discuss growing a consulting business and other aspects of consulting in future posts.

 Many readers may be tempted gloss over this section as “fluff,” but I urge you not to.
 If I can point to a single factor that distinguishes the highly successful consultants I’ve meet from their less successful colleagues, it is mindset.
 By mindset, I mean your willingness to recognize the challenges inherent in launching a consulting business, face them head on, and be willing to do the work necessary to grow and improve substantially over time.

 You will not, for example, get very far with a mindset that says “I’m no good at selling” if you want to become a consultant.
 The reality is that you will need to spend roughly half of your time marketing and selling if you want to build a thriving business.
 This means doing things like writing articles, speaking, making phone calls, going to meetings – activities that are only indirectly related to actual consulting.

 I was fortunate in this regard: my background prior to going into consulting was primarily as a sales and business development person.
 It was familiar territory.
 I was also a good writer and a reasonably good speaker and I put those skills to work as part of building an “on ramp” to consulting.
 If the whole idea of selling makes you uncomfortable, you are going to need to do some serious work to adjust your mindset before you will be able to launch a consulting business successfully.
 As a starting resource, I suggest Dan Pink’s excellent book To Sell Is Human.